baratgabor/Unity3D-SoundManager/README.md

   - All overloads of the `PlaySound()` method accept an optional `callback` parameter, in case you want to be notified when the playback finishes.
   - Additionally, all methods return the `AudioSource` playing your requested sound, so you can monitor it yourself if you want.
 But don't mess with the playback settings on the returned `AudioSource`, because then the `SoundManager` won't be able to predict the end time of the playback (to release the `AudioSource` to the pool).
 (It does have built-in safety mechanism for additional waiting, though.)

 - ### Thoroughly commented and documented code
   - I added standard XML documentation tags to all public methods, so Visual Studio's IntelliSense can help you understand the what do methods and parameters do.
   - Also, the code contains lots of comments, including on all private methods and everywhere where something might not be obvious.
 I think I went a bit overboard, because I know that many Unity3D users are not that well-versed in programming.

+- ### Generally robust and error-tolerant design
+  - There are a lot of checks internally for various error cases, and they log intelligible warning messages to the console.
+Of course you might want to strip out this debug logging, integrate some switchable or injected logging system, or whatever.

+- ### Generally efficient code
+  - I tried to avoid allocations and losing performance for no good reason.
+So it uses `bool` flags instead of more expensive checking, properly uses a `Dictionary` for lookups and `Lists` for indexed access, and even caches `Vector3.zero` to avoid those repetitive calls.
+  - One thing you might want to look into is the infamous allocation when you use `enum` as `Dictionary` keys.
+I have no idea if this still happens in the version of Mono current Unity3D releases use; if so, you can supposedly avoid it by providing a custom comparer.

+## Notes

+Let me know if you happen to find any bugs, or spot any sort of weirdness with the code.
+I'm coming from normal .Net development, so I can't rule out the possibility that I'm anaware of some weirdness in Unity how handles lifecycle of objects, coroutines, or who knows what.